collazo6/Airline_Capstone/README.md

 ## Model

 I utilized a Naive Bayes Classification model in order to classify reviews as positive and negative.
 I achieved an average of 85% accuracy on all airlines.
 Weights for positive and negative classification were optimized based on the availability of negative reviews.
-Optimal alpha values for each model were determined by GridSearch
+Optimal alpha values for each model were determined by Grid Search.

 # Conclusion